dotkam.com stats

 zx-spectrum tape

-But not only it did take time to load, it was a constant pain to tune the head of the tape recorder for each tape bought on the flee market, since nobody followed the recording standards.
-A lot of times, you would have to sit and hold a screw driver against the recorder’s head for 3-5, even 10 minutes, depending on how big the program was.
+But not only it did take time to load, it was a constant pain to tune the head of the tape recorder for each tape bought on the flea market, since nobody followed the recording standards.
+A lot of times, you would have to sit and hold a screwdriver against the recorder’s head for 3-5, even 10 minutes, depending on how big the program was.

 Here is what the screen looked like when the program was loading from tape into RAM.
 You can see the zebra looking lines, they were the moving loading indicator: